GeorgeKandelaki/GeorgeKandelaki/README.md

 # About Me
 I am George Kandelaki a 15-year-old beginner Full-Stack Web Developer with a deep passion for programming.
-I Write Code For Fun, and I Love Writing Code.
+I Write Code For Fun, and I Love Writing Code :).

 ## GOALS
 * Write the Best Code Possible, Following **Best Practices**.